robert-westenberger/knowledgebase/computer-science/algorithms/algorithms-general.md

 ## $O(n+k)$ algorithms
 ### Counting Sort
+Sorts an array in $O(n)$ time assuming that every element in the array is an integer between $0 \ldots c$ and $c=O(n)$

+The algorithm creates a bookkeeping array, whose indices are elements of the original array.
+The algorithm iterates through the original array and calculates how many times each element appears in the array.
 # String Matching
 Algorithms for finding where, if at all, a string of characters $P$, called the **pattern** occur, within another string $T$, called the **text**.